 What are Veneers?

 Veneers are thin “shells” that cover the fronts of your visible teeth.
+There are different types of veneers.
 They can be made of composite resin or porcelain, the latter being the more popular option.
 While typically more expensive, porcelain is stronger than composite resin, able to withstand normal biting and chewing forces.
 Porcelain also more closely imitates the enamel of your teeth, including enamel’s natural light reflecting properties.

 Veneers are designed to fix some minor dental imperfections, including such things as: